aclaf/flagrant/docs/explanation/behavior.md

 - **trailing_mode** - Boolean flag indicating whether the parser is in trailing mode (after `--`)
 - **trailing_args** - List of arguments that appeared after `--`

-**Loop structure:** The parser processes arguments in order, examining each argument and deciding whether it's an option, positional, subcommand, or trailing argument.
+**Loop structure:** the parser processes arguments in order, examining each argument and deciding whether it's an option, positional, subcommand, or trailing argument.
 For each argument, the parser:

 1. Classifies the argument based on its syntactic form and current state
 2. Processes the argument according to its classification (consuming values if necessary)